Stock market today: Wall Street rises toward records ahead of a big week for central banks

 NEW YORK (AP) — Stocks are rising Monday ahead of a busy week for central banks around the world that could dictate where interest rates go.

-The S&P 500 was 0.9% higher in early trading, coming off its first back-to-back weekly loss since October.
-It’s pulling close to its all-time high set early last week.
-Nvidia and other big technology stocks are leading the way, as has usually been the case.
+The S&P 500 was 0.9% higher in midday trading, coming off its first back-to-back weekly loss since October.
+It’s near its all-time high set early last week.

 The highlight for Wall Street this week will likely be the Federal Reserve's meeting on interest rates, which ends on Wednesday.
 The widespread expectation is for the central bank to hold its main interest rate steady at its highest level since 2001.

-But Fed officials will also give updated forecasts for where they see interest rates heading over the course of this year and in the long run.
+But Fed officials will also give updated forecasts for where they see interest rates heading this year and in the long run.
 They earlier had penciled in three cuts to rates this year, which would relieve pressure on the economy and financial system.

 Recent reports on inflation have consistently been coming in worse than expected, though.
-That could force the Fed to say fewer rate cuts will come this year.
+That could force the Fed to say it will deliver fewer rate cuts this year.

 Such a move would be a sore disappointment for Wall Street, where stock prices have already run up partly on expectations for lower rates.
 Treasury yields in the bond market have also eased since last autumn on such expectations, though they’ve pared those losses on worries about stubbornly high inflation.